-- [3] CFIT's complaint is not limited to alleging that the renewal provision harms individual competitors in the DNS.
+[3] CFIT's complaint is not limited to alleging that the renewal provision harms individual competitors in the DNS.
 Rather, CFIT alleged that competition itself has been eliminated as a result of VeriSign and ICANN's conspiratorial conduct.
 This is precisely the type of allegation required to state an injury to competition.
 Austin v.
 McNamara, 979 F.2d 728, 738 (9th Cir.
 1992) (to state injury to competition, plaintiff must allege conduct that "actually causes injury to competition, beyond the impact on the claimant").
 CFIT has also alleged that consumers are harmed by this anti-competitive restraint, in the form of higher prices for registration of domain names, and potentially lower-quality services.
 In combination with the allegations regarding the existence of the conspiracy between VeriSign and ICANN as well as the intent to restrain competition, these allegations of harm to competition are sufficient to state a claim under Section 1.
-Kendall, 518 F.3d at 1047. - [4] Because restraint of trade claims under Section 1 do require the showing of a conspiracy whose members intended to restrain trade, see id., we conclude that CFIT's allegations regarding the renewal provision in the contracts is made out only with respect to the .com contract.
+Kendall, 518 F.3d at 1047.

+[4] Because restraint of trade claims under Section 1 do require the showing of a conspiracy whose members intended to restrain trade, see id., we conclude that CFIT's allegations regarding the renewal provision in the contracts is made out only with respect to the .com contract.
 CFIT has adequately pled the existence of a conspiracy between VeriSign and ICANN, and that VeriSign had the intent to restrain trade when it entered into the .com contract.
+Beyond ICANN's decision not to use competitive bidding to reach the .com agreement, CFIT has also alleged that ICANN was economically motivated to conspire with VeriSign because VeriSign agreed to share its monopoly profits with ICANN and to cease its predatory behavior, which had put ICANN in financial jeopardy.
 However, the .net contract was reached after a competitive bidding process.
 CFIT has not adequately alleged that conspiratorial conduct to restrain trade was involved in the making of the .net agreement.
-CFIT's allegations concerning ICANN and VeriSign's adoption of the presumptive renewal provision are therefore sufficient to make out a Section 1 claim for restraint of trade with respect to the 2006 .com Agreement alone.
+CFIT has not alleged, with sufficient specificity, that the bidding process used to reach the 2005 .net Agreement was in any way rigged.
+Harkins, 850 F.2d at 484.
+CFIT's allegations concerning ICANN and Veri-Sign's adoption of the presumptive renewal provision are therefore sufficient to make out a Section 1 claim for restraint of trade with respect to the 2006 .com Agreement alone.